1989–90 Portland Trail Blazers season

 The 1989–90 Portland Trail Blazers season was the 20th season for the Portland Trail Blazers in the National Basketball Association.

+Season summary

+Off-season

-During the off-season, the Trail Blazers acquired All-Star forward Buck Williams from the New Jersey Nets, and signed free agent Wayne Cooper.
+During the off-season, the Trail Blazers acquired All-Star forward Buck Williams from the New Jersey Nets on draft day, and signed free agent Wayne Cooper.
+The team also selected power forward Clifford Robinson from the University of Connecticut with the 36th overall pick in the 1989 NBA draft.
+Croatian rookie shooting guard Dražen Petrović, who was drafted by the Trail Blazers as the 60th overall pick in the 1986 NBA draft, and previous played overseas in Europe, made his debut in the NBA this season.

+Regular season

-With the addition of Williams, the Trail Blazers held a 33–13 record at the All-Star break, then posted a ten-game winning streak in March, and finished in second place in the Pacific Division with a franchise-high 59–23 record, earning the third seed in the Western Conference, and qualifying for their eighth consecutive trip to the NBA playoffs.
+With the addition of Williams, Robinson and Petrović, the Trail Blazers got off to a 5–3 start to the regular season, and then posted a seven-game winning streak afterwards.
+The team posted another seven-game winning streak in January, and later on held a 33–13 record at the All-Star break.
+The Trail Blazers posted a 10-game winning streak in March, and won eight of their final nine games of the season, finishing in second place in the Pacific Division with a 59–23 record, and earning the third seed in the Western Conference; the team qualified for the NBA playoffs for the eighth consecutive year.

 Clyde Drexler averaged 23.3 points, 6.9 rebounds, 5.9 assists and 2.0 steals per game, and was named to the All-NBA Third Team.
 In addition, Terry Porter averaged 17.6 points, 9.1 assists and 1.9 steals per game, while Kevin Duckworth provided the team with 16.2 points and 6.2 rebounds, Jerome Kersey contributed 16.0 points, 8.4 rebounds and 1.5 steals per game, and Williams provided with 13.6 points and 9.8 rebounds per game, and was named to the NBA All-Defensive First Team.
-Off the bench, second-round draft pick Clifford Robinson averaged 9.1 points and 3.8 rebounds per game, while Croatian rookie shooting guard Dražen Petrović contributed 7.6 points per game, Danny Young provided with 4.7 points and 2.8 assists per game, and Cooper averaged 3.8 points, 4.3 rebounds and 1.2 blocks per game.
+Off the bench, Robinson averaged 9.1 points and 3.8 rebounds per game, while Petrović contributed 7.6 points per game, Danny Young provided with 4.7 points and 2.8 assists per game, and Cooper averaged 3.8 points, 4.3 rebounds and 1.2 blocks per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Drexler was selected for the 1990 NBA All-Star Game, as a member of the Western Conference All-Star team.

-In the Western Conference First Round of the 1990 NBA playoffs, the Trail Blazers won their first playoff series in five years by sweeping the Dallas Mavericks in three straight games.
-In the Western Conference Semi-finals, the Trail Blazers needed seven games to get past the San Antonio Spurs, as the home team won all seven games.
-In the Western Conference finals, the Trail Blazers continued to defend their home court well, jumping out to a 2–0 lead over the Phoenix Suns; the Suns rebounded to take the next two in Phoenix as the Trail Blazers won Game 5 at home, 120–114.
-However, there would be no need for a seventh game, as the Trail Blazers knocked off the Suns with a 112–109 road win in Game 6 to reach the NBA Finals for the second time in franchise history, and for the first time since their championship season of 1976–77.
+Williams finished tied in tenth place in Most Valuable Player voting, while Drexler finished in twelfth place, and head coach Rick Adelman finished in third place in Coach of the Year voting.
+The Trail Blazers finished 20th in the NBA in home-game attendance, with an attendance of 528,132 at the Memorial Coliseum during the regular season.